Guide

 raise

-• ModuleNotFoundError: No module named 'openpyxl' → Pandas does not bundle Excel engines.
-Install explicitly.
+• ModuleNotFoundError: No module named 'openpyxl' → pandas doesn't bundle an Excel engine; install it with pip install openpyxl.

-• ValueError: Excel file format cannot be determined → Pass engine="openpyxl" or verify the file isn't a renamed CSV/HTML.
+• ValueError: Excel file format cannot be determined → pass engine="openpyxl", or check the file isn't actually a renamed CSV or HTML export.

-• Column misalignment → Verify skiprows count.
-Merged headers often require header=[0, 1] to parse as a MultiIndex.
+• Columns misaligned → re-check the skiprows count.
+Merged header cells often need header=[0, 1] to read as a MultiIndex.